pluralsh/polly/docs/liquid-filters.md

 _Implementation_: `github.com/pluralsh/polly/template.indent`

 ##  `initial`
 Compliments `last` by retuning all but the last element.
+It will panic if there is a problem.

+_Parameters_:

+- List

 _Implementation_: `github.com/Masterminds/sprig/v3.initial`

 ##  `initials`